 Years of Experience

-Residents of the company's headquarter city of Jacksonville, Fla. pick up paychecks that are higher than any other city — the median salary is $62K annually; other top-paying cities include Chicago, Ill. ($51K) and New York, N.Y. (approximately $44K).
-Across its U.S. offices, the state of Florida pays Wounded Warrior Project the most — $62K per year on average.
+Residents of the company's headquarter city of Jacksonville, Fla. pick up paychecks that are higher than any other city — the median salary is approximately $62K annually; other top-paying cities include Chicago, Ill. (around $51K) and New York, N.Y. ($44K).
+Within the company, workers earn the highest salaries (an average of $62K per year) in Florida.

-Earning $54K annually on average, Project Managers receive the most money, followed by Non-Profit Organization Program Coordinators (approximately $53K), Community Outreach Coordinators ($45K), and Event Coordinators (around $43K).
+Earning $54K annually on average, Project Managers receive the most money, followed by Non-Profit Organization Program Coordinators (about $53K), Community Outreach Coordinators (approximately $45K), and Event Coordinators (around $43K).

 Certifications and Degrees